 If you can’t afford to increase their pay, explain the situation and ask them for suggestions on how to improve the workplace.
 It might be a fruit box in the office, coffee or a ping pong table.
 Little changes can make a big difference.

 If you withheld raises and bonuses during the down times of the business and haven’t implemented positive changes since, you’re already appearing to undervalue your employees.

 Bonus: 11.
 Keep employees informed

 It’s hard to feel like you’re a part of a team when leaders aren’t communicating with you or keeping you in the loop with company developments.

 How can you work towards a vision when you don’t know what direction the company is going in?

-Involving staff with updates and getting staff feedback and ideas helps to make them feel involved and also lends them to feeling responsible and connected to the outcomes of projects and the business.
+Involving employees with updates and getting employee feedback and ideas helps to make them feel involved and also lends them to feeling responsible and connected to the outcomes of projects and the business.

-Instead of running your business like an adult day care centre, allow staff to rise to the challenge and discuss problems openly.
+Instead of running your business like an adult day care centre, allow employees to rise to the challenge and discuss problems openly.

 Interpersonal conflicts, gossiping, and hidden meetings all build distrust and ultimately break down your organisation, so ensure you resolve conflicts quickly, communicate openly and give clear direction to the company as a whole.